 The Whip Stop hose safety restraint system is designed to significantly reduce the risk of injury caused by a high pressure hose blow-out failure.
 The magnitude of force caused by a large-diameter pressurized hose can cause fatal injury and be difficult to quickly restrain.
 Additionally, cleanup and downtime can be costly if hazardous chemicals are being conveyed.
-The whip stop safety restraint system, also known as a whip sock, will prevent blow back and hold a high pressure hose in check until pressure can be safely decreased.
+The whip stop safety restraint system, also known as a whip sock, will prevent blow back and tightly hold a high pressure hose in check until pressure can be safely decreased.

 Whip Stop systems are capable of significantly higher pressure ratings than the standard whip-check or nylon hose safety restraints.
 The double leg loop ends will also prevent the hose from side to side whipping under pressure.

-Ensure that the mounting point is capable of withstanding the significant force caused by a hose blow-out prior to mounting.
-For force calculations please contact us.
+Ensure that the mounting point and any hardware is capable of withstanding the significant force caused by a hose blow-out prior to mounting.

 Inspect Whip Stop Safety Restraints regularly, and replace if there is any sign of rust or broken cable strands.

 Install any protective spiral wrap or insulation over the Whip Stop Restraint.